stefanpejcic/OpenPanel/documentation/blog/2024-6-10-how-we-decreased-bash-script-execution-by-16x-for-openpanel.md

 plan_name="$4"
 ```

-`--debug` can only really be on the 5th position, and by not checking all other, we run only 1 cehck instead of 5 (one per each arg).
+`--debug` can only really be on the 5th position, and by not checking all other, we run only 1 check instead of 5 (one per each arg).

 ```bash
 # Parse optional flags to enable debug mode when needed